The Hunger Games (film): Critical response

-Themes
+Interpretation

 Interpretations of the film's themes and messages have been widely discussed among critics and general commentators.
 In his review for The Washington Times, Peter Suderman expressed that "[m]aybe it's a liberal story about inequality and the class divide.
 Maybe it's a libertarian epic about the evils of authoritarian government.
 Maybe it's a feminist revision on the sci-fi action blockbuster.
 Maybe it's a bloody satire of reality television", but concludes the film only proposes these theories and brings none of them to a reasonable conclusion.

 Reviewers and critics have differing views on whether the film represents feminist issues.
 Historically, among the "top 200 worldwide box-office hits ever ($350 million and up), not one has been built around a female action star".
 Manohla Dargis of The New York Times sees Katniss Everdeen as a female hero following in the lineage of "archetypal figures in the literature of the American West" such as Natty Bumppo, as well as characters portrayed by American actors such as John Wayne and Clint Eastwood.
 Katniss is also seen as defying normative gender roles: she exhibits both "masculine" and "feminine" traits equally.
 Dargis also notes that Katniss is a female character with significant agency: "Katniss is a fantasy figure, but partly what makes her powerful—and, I suspect, what makes her so important to a lot of girls and women—is that she's one of the truest feeling, most complex female characters to hit American movies in a while.
 She isn't passive, she isn't weak, and she isn't some random girl.
 She's active, she's strong and she's the girl who motivates the story."
 Similarly, Shelley Bridgeman of The New Zealand Herald wrote that because the characteristics of "athleticism, strength, courageousness and prowess at hunting" are not given to a male protagonist, but to Katniss, her character is an abrupt departure from the stereotypical depiction of women as being innately passive or helpless.
 Mahvesh Murad of The Express Tribune said that the film's triumph is "a young female protagonist with agency", comparing her with Joss Whedon's Buffy Summers.